 I had always said to myself, right from when I was a teenager, that Yemi Osunkoya of Kosibah Couture would personally design my wedding dress.
 When my mum and I contacted him, he immediately got into it and requested that I come to London as soon as possible to see him (to create my special dress design, take my measurements and to do dress-trials and fittings).
-I was in London for four days and I had to see my designer (Yemi) everyday of the four days.
-By the time I left London I was super confident that my dress would be fabulous and I was daily visualizing me walking the aisle in wedding dress.
+I was in London for four days and I had to see my designer (Yemi) every day of the four days.
+By the time I left London, I was super confident that my dress would be fabulous and I was daily visualizing myself walking down the aisle in my dream wedding gown.

-- ALSO: Latest Wedding Gown Styles Seen on Newlywed Nigerian Brides
+- Latest Wedding Gown Styles in Nigerian (spotted on Most Stylish Brides)

 The Wedding Day

 The wedding was a two-day event (traditional engagement ceremony and white wedding).
-When I remember the days, I beam with so much smiles and joy.
+When I remember the days, I beam with smiles and joy.
 Everything went well and so quickly too.